Young-Market/ymcore/pkg/grpc/README.md

 1. Make sure that tools which you installed on installation step are in the PATH

-2. Run `make proto` from the root of gowaves repo
+2. Run `make proto` from the root of ymcore repo